doda2025-team4/lib-version/README.md

 	- **Caution:** Do *NOT* release your projects to *Maven Central*!
 Do not pollute release repositories with test releases!
 - *F11: `lib-version` pre-releases:* All stable releases of all your artifacts must be properly and automatically versioned.
 However, we want to further advance the versioning concept for the `lib-version` repository.
 The goal is to automate both the creation of stable releases, while also automating the release of pre-release versions from branches.

+## For the Reviewer

+Consider the following:

-Look at the release tab on the right on the GitHub repository to see the releases.
+- Look at the release tab on the right on the GitHub repository to see the releases.
 They are all automatically generated.
 The packages are automatically generated as well.

-Look at the workflows in `.github/workflows/` to see how the workflows are designed.
+- Look at the workflows in `.github/workflows/` to see how the workflows are designed.
 An explanation is found below.

-Look at the `app` repository to see the library in action.
+- Look at the `app` repository to see the library in action.

 ## Functionality